Shimady563/cofee-shop-app/README.md

 For application logic I use Java Servlets.

-For data access I use JDBC and Postgres.
+For data access I use JDBC (Hibernate) and Postgres.

 For interface I use Bootstrap and Thymeleaf